br3ndonland/pythonvue/.github/CONTRIBUTING.md

    - Lines need to be manually wrapped at 72 characters
    ```

-### Push

-- Changes from forks can be incorporated into the `upstream master` (the original repository) with [pull requests](https://help.github.com/articles/about-pull-requests/).
-A pull request asks the owner of the master repository to merge changes from the requester's branch or fork to the master repository.
-  - Select "New pull request" on the master repository's GitHub page.
-  - If you forked the repository, select "Compare across forks."
-The base fork is the location in the master repository where the changes will go.
-The head fork is your fork where the changes are located.

 ### Pull

 - Local repositories and forks can be kept in sync with upstream repositories by pulling with rebase.
 Run `git pull --rebase upstream master`.
 This keeps the commit history in line with upstream.
 See the [thoughtbot keeping a GitHub fork updated](https://robots.thoughtbot.com/keeping-a-github-fork-updated) article for a simple explanation.
 - Pulls can also be made with merge commits.
 See the [GitHub Syncing a Fork article](https://help.github.com/articles/syncing-a-fork/).
 This will allow more separation between local and upstream changes, but will add merge commits.
 The commit history will diverge from upstream.
 - We don't have a specific policy on pulling with rebase vs. merge commits at this time.

+### Push

+Pushing sends local changes to your remote.

+### Pull requests

+Changes from forks can be incorporated into the `upstream master` (the original repository) with [pull requests](https://help.github.com/articles/about-pull-requests/).
+A pull request asks the owner of the master repository to merge changes from the requester's branch or fork to the master repository.

+#### Opening pull requests

+- Select "New pull request" on the master repository's GitHub page.
+- If you forked the repository, select "Compare across forks."
+The base fork is the location in the master repository where the changes will go.
+The head fork is your fork where the changes are located.

 #### Best practices for pull requests